 With remote working becoming the norm in the light of the pandemic, there has been rapid progression in digital transformation across several industries.
 Specifically, automation has now emerged as a key lever to increase employee efficiency and to accelerate business delivery.
-The urgency and need for automation is stronger now, more than ever.
+The urgency and need for automation is stronger now more than ever.

 To enable this, Firstsource Solutions launched their Firstsource Automation League program, a citizen developer-led program in September 2020.
 As a first step, the company launched a pilot to put this citizen development model to test across two of its largest business units.

 The urgency and need for automation technologies is stronger now than ever.
-As part of the First Automation League pilot program, citizen developers have built over hundred bots using UI Path’s Studio X platform.
-The program is helping build a digital mind-set culture across Firstsource, driving innovation, boosting efficiency and enhancing customer experience.
+As part of the First Automation League pilot program, citizen developers have built over hundred bots using UiPath StudioX..
+The program is helping build a digital mind-set culture across Firstsource, driving innovation, boosting efficiency, and enhancing customer experience.

 The training methodology was developed in collaboration with UiPath.
-Citizen developers were trained through gamification techniques on UiPath’s platform to identify tasks amenable to automation.
-Even without prior programming experience, employees were able to prioritize tasks perfect for automation using Automation hub as well as build, publish and run their own automations on the no-code platform Studio X with pre-designed templates.
+Citizen developers were trained through gamification techniques on the UiPath Platform to identify tasks amenable to automation.
+Even without prior programming experience, employees were able to prioritize tasks perfect for automation using Automation Hub as well as build, publish, and run their own automations on the no-code tool StudioX with pre-designed templates.

-In partnership with digital transformation trainers Tiny Magiq, Firstsource also developed a curriculum harnessing the motivational techniques around the cumulative power of small changes.
+In partnership with digital transformation trainer Tiny Magiq, Firstsource also developed a curriculum harnessing the motivational techniques around the cumulative power of small changes.
 This is based on Stanford behavioral scientist B.J.
 Fogg’s model of creating tiny habits.

-Similarly, one of the team leaders began using a bot to pull together time-consuming summary reports collecting data from team members and collating it in a spreadsheet which was validated and sent forward.
+Similarly, one of the team leaders began using a bot to pull together time-consuming summary reports, collecting data from team members and collating it in a spreadsheet which was validated and sent forward.
 The bot saves a total of 460 days’ worth of employee hours a year, leading to $56,355 in business savings.

-Firstsource is mulling over expanding automation to many other organization wide processes.
+Firstsource is mulling over expanding automation to many other organization-wide processes.